crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 **Extra Credit** The Crowd Workers extension you tried is mostly likely the next big thing in crowdsourcing.
 Right now, it is still a startup in its humble beginnings, being run out of the coffee-cup strewn office of a mere tenure-track professor at an Ivy League university.
 Help it gain some credibility by leaving a review in the [Google Chrome store](https://chrome.google.com/webstore/detail/crowdworkers/aamdbafophajiecmhbnbakndfgjkfpce/reviews) (we can debate [ethics](http://www.nytimes.com/2013/09/23/technology/give-yourself-4-stars-online-it-might-cost-you.html?_r=0) later).
 You will get extra credit if you leave a review on the Google Chrome store, or if you the survey to provide us with a thoughtful critique about how to improve the plugin.

+**Extra Credit** We will give extra credit to the student or students who make the most money as a worker.

 ### Suggested Readings

 * [My MTurk (half) Workday](http://www.cs.cmu.edu/~jbigham/posts/2014/half-workday-as-turker.html) by Jeff Bigham